 1 tsp sugar

 Peel and slice garlic into fine strips.
-Cut carrots and peppers into thin strips approximately 1/4 inch thick.
+Cut carrots and red bell peppers into thin strips approximately 1/4 inch thick.
 Separate bok choy leaves and stems.
 Cut the leaves into 1 inch thick strips.
-Cut the onions, bok choy stems and mushrooms into strips approximately 1/2 inch thick.
+Cut the onion, bok choy stems and mushrooms into strips approximately 1/2 inch thick.
 Slice the baby corn in half lengthwise.

 Cut scallops so they are approximately the same size as the shrimp, first into thirds and then each section in half lengthwise.

-Heat the same wok over medium high heat.
+Heat the same wok over Medium high heat.
 Add 1 Tbsp of vegetable oil.
 Add the remaining garlic and stir fry for 5 seconds.
-Add carrots along with 2 Tbsp of water.
+Add the carrots along with 2 Tbsp of water.
 Stir fry for 2 minutes until the carrots start to soften.
-Add onions, bok choy stems, 1 Tbsp water and stir fry for another minute.
-Next add the peppers and stir fry for another minute.
-Now add corn, bok choy leaves and mushrooms.
+Add the onions, bok choy stems plus 1 Tbsp water and stir fry for another minute.
+Next add the red bell peppers and stir fry for another minute.
+Add the corn, bok choy leaves and mushrooms.
 Combine everything well, cooking for another minute.
-Add 1 Tbsp oyster sauce, 1 Tbsp soy sauce and black pepper.
+Add 1 Tbsp oyster sauce, 1 Tbsp soy sauce and and 1/4 tsp ground black pepper.
 Stir fry for 1 more minute.
-Scoop out vegetables and put in a separate bowl.
+Transfer the vegetables into a separate bowl.

 Heat the same work over medium heat.
-Add 1 Tbsp of vegetable oil.
-Add the rice noodle and stir fry for 2-3 minutes.
+Add the remaining 1 Tbsp of vegetable oil.
+Add the soaked rice noodle and stir fry for 2-3 minutes.
 Pour in the chicken broth.
-Turn the heat to low and cook the noodles until they are soft and all the broth is absorbed, approximately 4-5 minutes.
+Turn the heat to Low and cook the noodles until they are soft and all the broth is absorbed, approximately 4-5 minutes.
 As the noodles are cooking, stir every minute to prevent them from sticking together.
 Add the vegetables and seafood into the wok and toss everything together.
-Add 2 Tbsp oyster sauce, 2 Tbsp soy sauce and 2 Tbsp fish sauce, black pepper and sugar.
+Add the remaining 2 Tbsp oyster sauce, 2 Tbsp soy sauce and 2 Tbsp fish sauce, ground black pepper and sugar.
 Combine everything well.
 Cook for another 3-4 minutes or until the shrimp is pink.
-Serve while hot!

 Yields: 6-8 servings